mojodojodev/mojodojo.dev/mojo_team_answers.md

 They solve the same problem without making "two ways to do things" and dovetails better into generics.

 ## Standard Python
-The best place for a summary about how Mojo interacts with the current Python ecosystem in the official [Why Mojo?](https://docs.modular.com/mojo/why-mojo.html#mojo-as-a-member-of-the-python-family) page, the below adds some context to specific questions.
+The best place for a summary about how Mojo interacts with the current Python ecosystem is in the official [Why Mojo?](https://docs.modular.com/mojo/why-mojo.html#mojo-as-a-member-of-the-python-family) page, the below adds some context.

 ### Compatibility
 The end goal of Mojo is to be a proper superset of Python.
 That's not what Mojo is today, but that's what it is designed to become and that is what we're working towards.